The Fear of Being Too Much for Other People

 Too emotional.
 Too needy.
 Too anxious.
 Too intense.
 Too sensitive.
 Too complicated.
 Too talkative.
 Too reactive.
 Too depressed.
 Too excited.
 Too angry.
 Too alive.

-Sometimes the fear presents more subtly.
+Sometimes the fear appears more subtly.
 People say things like, “I don’t want to burden anyone,” or “I know everyone has their own stuff,” or “I probably shouldn’t complain.”
-Often these are thoughtful, empathic people who are very attuned to the emotional states of others.
-They can read a room in about twelve seconds and detect the slightest shift in tone like emotional German shepherds.

-And because they are so attuned, they often become highly skilled at editing themselves.
+And because they are highly attuned to others, they often become highly skilled at editing themselves.

 What’s difficult is that this fear rarely comes out of nowhere.

 Most people were not born believing they were emotionally excessive.
-Usually somewhere along the line they had experiences — subtle or overt — where their emotional reality did not feel welcome, manageable, or understood by important others.
+Usually somewhere along the line they had experiences where their emotional reality did not feel entirely welcome, manageable, or understood by important others.

-Maybe they were “a lot” for anxious parents.
-Maybe vulnerability was met with irritation or distancing.
+Maybe vulnerability was met with irritation.
 Maybe they grew up around emotional fragility and learned to become careful with their needs.
 Maybe they were openly told they were dramatic, sensitive, selfish, or exhausting.
-Or maybe nobody explicitly said these things, but they could feel it in the atmosphere whenever they had feelings that disrupted equilibrium.
+Or maybe nobody said these things directly, but they could feel it in the atmosphere whenever they had feelings that disrupted equilibrium.

-Children are unbelievably perceptive about these things.
-They often sense very early which parts of themselves create connection and which parts create tension.
+Children are remarkably perceptive about these things.
+They often learn early which parts of themselves create connection and which parts create tension.

-And so many people begin constructing a more manageable version of themselves.
+And so many begin constructing a more manageable version of themselves.

 One of the sadder ironies is that people who fear being “too much” are often among the most emotionally considerate people you will meet.
-They are usually exquisitely aware of others.
-Sometimes too aware.
-The problem is not lack of empathy.
-It’s that their empathy becomes organized around self-erasure.
+The problem is not a lack of empathy.
+It’s that empathy becomes organized around self-erasure.

-Therapy often becomes a strange experience for these individuals because they keep waiting for the therapist to become overwhelmed, bored, irritated, or subtly trapped by their feelings.
-Sometimes they apologize after saying something emotionally honest.
-Sometimes they stop themselves right as they are about to say the thing that actually matters.
-Sometimes they laugh while describing devastating experiences as though trying to help everyone tolerate them.
+Therapy can be a strange experience for these individuals because they often keep waiting for the therapist to become overwhelmed, bored, irritated, or trapped by their feelings.
+Sometimes they stop themselves just as they are about to say the thing that actually matters.
+Sometimes they laugh while describing devastating experiences.

-And honestly, there can be something touching and heartbreaking about watching someone instinctively minimize themselves in real time.
+There can be something deeply moving about watching someone instinctively minimize themselves in real time.

 One thing that gradually emerges in therapy is the realization that being emotionally impactful is not the same thing as being intolerable.

-Because many people secretly equate having needs with injuring others.
-Or they believe that if someone has to emotionally adjust to them, then they have failed relationally somehow.
+Many people secretly equate having needs with injuring others.
 They imagine healthy relating as taking up almost no space at all.
-Like some kind of emotionally self-sufficient houseplant.

 But real intimacy is not built around never affecting each other.

 Real relationships involve impact.
 Misattunements.
 Repair.
 Dependency.
 Frustration.
 Moments of emotional excess.
-Sometimes one person is struggling more.
-Sometimes both are.
 Part of closeness is discovering that relationships can survive emotional complexity without collapsing.

-But many people operate from the opposite problem.
+Of course, this does not mean every feeling must be expressed immediately or without restraint.
+But many people struggle with the opposite problem.
 They are so busy containing themselves that relationships become emotionally asymmetrical.
-Other people may experience them as calm, easygoing, or endlessly understanding, while privately they feel alone, hungry for reassurance, and terrified of becoming inconvenient.
+Others experience them as easygoing and endlessly understanding, while privately they feel alone, hungry for reassurance, and terrified of becoming inconvenient.

 Often healing begins when people slowly risk becoming more visible.